 Residence Life conducts four mandatory fire evacuation drills per calendar year.
-The fire evacuation drills are supervised by the Director of Residence Life, Campus Safety and selected members of the Residence Life staff.
-The fire evacuation drills are conducted by activating each individual fire alarm system in each calendar year.
-The fire evacuation drills are supervised by the Director of Residence Life, Campus Safety and selected members of the Residence Life staff.
-The fire evacuation drills are conducted by activating each individual fire alarm system in each oncampus student housing facility.
-Three of the fire evacuation drills are conducted during the daytime and one fire evacuation drill is conducted after dusk.
+The fire evacuation drills are supervised by the Director of Residence Life and Strategic Partnerships, Campus Safety, and selected members of the Residence Life staff.
+The fire evacuation drills are conducted by activating the fire alarm system in each on-campus student housing facility.
+Three of the fire evacuation drills are conducted during the daytime and one after dusk.